Equity crowdfunding: Equity crowdfunding platforms

 Before June 16, 2015, equity crowdfunding (under Regulation D) was limited to individuals meeting certain net worth and income levels (accredited investors) and was conducted by a licensed broker-dealer (or funding portal).
-Notable platforms for accredited crowdfunding include Angel Studios, Wefunder, AngelList, EquityNet, CircleUp, SeedInvest, and EnergyFunders.
+Notable platforms for accredited crowdfunding include Angel Studios, Wefunder, AngelList, EquityNet, CircleUp, SeedInvest, Manhattan Street Capital, and EnergyFunders.
 Payment processors like PayPal can also be used to raise capital for this purpose.

 On May 16, 2016, Title III of the 2012 JOBS Act's Regulation CF came into effect which allows equity crowdfunding (also referred to as "Regulation Crowdfunding"), regardless of net worth or income.
 It must be conducted by a licensed broker-dealer or via a funding portal registered with the SEC.
 Even before the law came into effect, many crowdfunding services launched to fill this role.
 Early portal Profounder closed before SEC guidelines were released, and equity portal Earlyshares acquired charity portal Helpersunite.
 Wefunder and StartEngine were two of the first Funding Portals to be approved.
 Wefunder became the first successful platform to hit the $1 million raise maximum in the first months following the law coming into effect.
 A number of other portals have since launched, and many accredited crowdfunding platforms have entered the non-accredited market as well.
 As of 2017, 25 funding portals have registered with SEC and FINRA to operate in the United States.